 Web Design Standards in 2019

 Design standards, though not always followed, help people get where they need to go on a website.
+Standards help us feel much better about the decisions that we make when it comes to our web projects and layouts.
 There is nothing worse that trying to navigate through pages that follow no logic or that are so ‘cute’ they are confusing…..goodbye new website visitor, goodbye potential conversion.